williamthazard/williamhazard.co/index.md

 [A Twenty-Minute Drone For Your Enjoyment](https://youtu.be/Ny-4Mpasj4A?si=dxj0RYzoo-V1PxAK)

-[already over](https://youtu.be/hIXeSZBBOPQ?si=cbG1I6O1LnrGSU7u): this piece is a tribute to the now-defunct [Flash Crash](https://flashcrash.net/) livestreamed performance series, is based loosely on [Tehn's](https://nnnnnnnn.co/) performance in [Flash Crash 210710](https://www.youtube.com/watch?v=TkH8jxItXbw&list=PLDeicGW8SQOwVdHDQkhUoDkCS67VDRVAd&index=17&t=1214s), and was later used in [The Garrett Theatre's](https://garrettheatre.com/garret) production of [The Maids](https://garrettheatre.com/maids)
+[already over](https://youtu.be/hIXeSZBBOPQ?si=cbG1I6O1LnrGSU7u): this piece is a tribute to the now-defunct [Flash Crash](https://flashcrash.net/) livestreamed performance series, is based loosely on [Tehn's](https://nnnnnnnn.co/) performance in [Flash Crash 210710](https://www.youtube.com/watch?v=TkH8jxItXbw&list=PLDeicGW8SQOwVdHDQkhUoDkCS67VDRVAd&index=17&t=1214s), and was later included in [The Garrett Theatre's](https://garrettheatre.com/garret) production of [The Maids](https://garrettheatre.com/maids)

-[Poem About Nature](https://youtu.be/u7vDNAGMIUw?si=74mnnTGhE_wEkcDm): an early [krähenlied](https://github.com/williamthazard/krahenlied) experiment and a test of my solar-powered eurorack modular synth setup (which was very much inspired by [this](https://www.youtube.com/watch?v=tqNeWYIg-78) Cool Maritime video)
+[Poem About Nature](https://youtu.be/u7vDNAGMIUw?si=74mnnTGhE_wEkcDm): an early [krähenlied](https://github.com/williamthazard/krahenlied) experiment and a test of a solar-powered eurorack modular synth setup (which was very much inspired by [this](https://www.youtube.com/watch?v=tqNeWYIg-78) Cool Maritime video)

 [This Is Just To Say](https://youtu.be/pLqNLp-24PA?si=vxyn_TRAa4ZX2SYM): early [krähenlied](https://github.com/williamthazard/krahenlied) experiment with WCW